-Breastfeeding is considered an important intervention to reduce infant and under-5 mortality [1,2].
+B reastfeeding is considered an important intervention to reduce infant and under-5 mortality [1,2].
 Though breastfeeding is a natural process, some mother-infant dyads may have problems in breastfeeding, particularly during the initial days after childbirth [3,4].
 Improper breastfeeding technique may result in inadequate feeds leading to excessive weight loss, hypernatremic dehydration, jaundice and rehospitalization.
-Evidence suggests that early initiation of breastfeeding and exclusive breastfeeding at hospital discharge are associated with improved rates of exclusive breastfeeding until six months and increased duration of breastfeeding [5].
+Evidence suggests that early initiation of breastfeeding and exclusive breastfeeding at hospital discharge are associated with improved rates of exclusive breastfeeding [5].

-As we ardently promote institutional deliveries, the initial hospitalisation period is a good opportunity for health care workers to assess breastfeeding, educate mothers on correct breastfeeding techniques and boost their confidence in breastfeeding before discharge from hospital.
+As we ardently promote institutional deliveries, the initial hospitalization period is a good opportunity for health care workers to assess breastfeeding, educate mothers on correct breastfeeding techniques, and boost their confidence in breastfeeding before discharge from hospital.
 There is a need for a systematic way to evaluate the breastfeeding technique, identify problems related to breastfeeding and take appropriate corrective actions in a timely manner.
-In this study, we aimed to determine the incidence and nature of early breastfeeding problems using LATCH tool [6] and to analyse the impact of breastfeeding support in improving the LATCH score.
+In this study, we aimed to determine the incidence and nature of early breastfeeding problems using LATCH tool [6], and to analyze the impact of breastfeeding support in improving the LATCH score.